gusmmm/data-science-intensive-care/docker-configuration.md

   - username rstudio
   - password 1234

-## quit rstudio sever
+## stop rstudio sever
+- $ docker ps
+  - check the CONTAINER ID
+  - use the first 2 symbols to identify the container
+- $ docker stop "first 2 digits of the CONTAINER ID"

+## restart rstudio server
+- $ docker ps
-- on the terminal
+  - check the CONTAINER ID
-  - press ctrl+c
+  - use the first 2 symbols to identify the container
+- $ docker start "first 2 digits of the CONTAINER ID"